dc4420/website/about.md

 ## Dates

-Meetings are normally the last Tuesday of the month, except December...
+Meetings are normally the last Tuesday of the month, except December.

-* May 26th - Reinstated
-* June 30th
-* July 28th
-* August 25th
-* September 29th
-* October 27th
-* November 24th
-* December tbc

 New attendees welcome, just come along!
 (There are no entry fees, and no tickets to book.)